 Completely unaware of each other’s movement, the two armies marched toward battle, drawing closer with every step.

-It was a huge surprise for both when at 2:30am on August 16th, their points of formations bumped into each other on the road.
+It was a huge surprise for both when at 2:30am on August 16th, their points of formations bumped into each other 5 miles north of Camden.

 In a moment, the silence of the hot Carolina night was broken by gunfire and shouts.
 The two regiments were in a complete state of confusion and the British Dragoons — a specialized infantry unit — were quicker to pull themselves back into order.
 Calling on their training, they forced the Continentals to retreat.